 Your headline is your 3-10 word tag line that sums up your brand and aligns with your priority.
 It can be your job title, it can be how you think of your job, or it can simply set the lens through which the viewer reads the rest of your profile.
 Whatever you do, please don’t put “seeking new opportunities” even if you are seeking new opportunities.
 It comes off as undesirable and desperate, and you can achieve a similar result more subtly by signaling yourself as an Open Candidate.

-Your summary is effectively your elevator pitch for your end-goal.
+Your About section is effectively your elevator pitch for your end-goal.
 It should hook the reader’s attention and be substantive enough to communicate your point.
 I recommend keeping it to less than 15 seconds of read time (excluding speed readers).
 We want your summary to directly or indirectly state your end-goal, and it forms the bulk of a reader’s first impression if they get that far.

 Your Current Work Experience